Cole Younger: Downfall of the gang

 On September 7, 1876, the James–Younger Gang attempted to rob a bank in Northfield, Minnesota.
-Cole Younger and his brother Bob both later said that they selected the bank because of its connection to two former Union generals and Radical politicians, Benjamin Butler, a Democrat, and Adelbert Ames a Republican.
+Cole Younger and his brother Bob both later said that they selected the bank because of its connection to two former Union generals and Radical politicians, Benjamin Butler, a Democrat, and Adelbert Ames, a Republican.
 Three of the outlaws entered the bank, as the remaining five, led by Cole Younger, remained on the street to provide cover.
 The crime soon went awry, however, when the townspeople sent up the alarm and ran for their guns.
 Younger and his brothers began to fire in the air to clear the streets, but the townspeople (shooting from behind cover, through windows and around the corners of buildings) opened a deadly fusillade, killing gang members Clell Miller and William Chadwell and badly wounding Bob Younger through the elbow.
 Herb Potter rode off in a hail of bullets.

 The outlaws killed two townspeople, including the acting cashier of the bank, and fled empty-handed.
 As hundreds of Minnesotans formed posses to pursue the fleeing gang, the outlaws separated.
 The James brothers made it back to Missouri, but the three Youngers (Cole, Bob, and Jim) did not.
 They and another gang member, Charlie Pitts, waged a gun battle with a local posse in a wooded ravine along the Watonwan River west of Madelia, Minnesota.
 Pitts was killed, and Cole, Jim, and Bob Younger were badly wounded and captured.
 Cole, asked about the robbery, responded, "We tried a desperate game and lost.
 But we are rough men used to rough ways, and we will abide by the consequences."

-Cole, Jim and Bob pleaded guilty to their crimes to avoid being hanged.
+Cole, Jim, and Bob pleaded guilty to their crimes to avoid execution.
 They were sentenced to life in prison at the Minnesota Territorial Prison at Stillwater on November 18, 1876.
 Frank and Jesse James fled to Nashville, Tennessee, where they lived peacefully for the next three years.
 In 1879, Jesse returned to a life of crime, which ended with his death on April 3, 1882, in Saint Joseph, Missouri.
 Frank James surrendered to Missouri Governor Thomas T. Crittenden on October 4, 1882.
 Eventually, Frank James was acquitted and lived quietly and peacefully after that.